Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Visit the Sunken Cemetery

 Camiguin, an island off the northern part of Mindanao, is known for many things.
-But its most recognizable symbol is the large cross that stands in its seas.
-The cemetery became submerged in water after a massive volcano eruption in the 1800s.
+But its most recognizable symbol is the large cross in its seas.
+The cemetery became submerged in water after a massive eruption in the 1800s.
 If you are feeling daring, you can ride a boat or even take a dive.
-After all, this spot is considered as among the most unique diving spots in the world.
+After all, this spot is considered among the most unique diving spots in the world.

 Both locals and foreigners alike will be able to enjoy at least four of the items on this list.
 If you truly want to have an enjoyable time in the Philippines, these unique experiences are things you may want to start with.